Azure/data-api-builder/docs/views-and-stored-procedures.md

 The `parameters` defines which parameters should be exposed and to provide default values to be passed to the stored procedure parameters, if those are not provided in the HTTP request.

 **ATTENTION**:

 1. Only the first result set returned by the stored procedure will be used by Data API Builder.
-2. Currently we only support simple StoredProcedures,i.e. stored procedure that requires only 1 CRUD action to execute.
-3. If more than one CRUD action is specified in the config, runtime initialization will fail due to config validation error.
+1. If more than one CRUD action is specified in the config, runtime initialization will fail due to config validation error.

 Please note that **you should configure the permission accordingly with the stored procedure behavior**.
 For example, if a Stored Procedure create a new item in the database, it is recommended to allow only the action `create` for such stored procedure.
 If, like in the sample, a stored procedure returns some data, it is recommended to allow only the action `read`.
 In general the recommendation is to align the allowed actions to what the stored procedure does, so to provide a consistent experience to the developer.